-- 1. We support openness in government, not secrecy, and endorse the "FREEDOM OF INFORMATION ACT" (FOIA) as a way of guaranteeing access to government decision-making. - 2.
-We recognize that access to information has profound consequences to our democracy, and we have concerns regarding the concentration of information in the hands of fewer and fewer corporations.
-The FEDERAL COMMUNICATIONS COMMISSION (FCC) must promulgate telecommunications policies that ensure the First Amendment rights of viewers and listeners.
+1. We support openness in government, not secrecy, and endorse the "FREEDOM OF INFORMATION ACT" (FOIA) as a way of guaranteeing access to government decision-making.

+2. We recognize that access to information has profound consequences to our democracy, and we have concerns regarding the concentration of information in the hands of fewer and fewer corporations.
+The FEDERAL COMMUNICATIONS COMMISSION (FCC) must promulgate telecommunications policies that assure the First Amendment rights of viewers and listeners.
 New and existing technologies must provide outlets for scientific and cultural expression and enhance the electoral process.
-The "affordable access" and "universal access" provisions of the "Telecommunications Act of 1996" should be interpreted by the FCC for what they are a clear mandate for the telecommunications industry to make advanced communications systems affordable and equitably available to all American schools and libraries. - 3.
-As Greens, we support those who urge the public to "reclaim the public airwaves."
-The privatization of the broadcast airwaves one of our most important taxpayer assets has caused serious deformations of our politics and culture.
-The basic problem is that private broadcasters control what the public owns.
-And in return for free licenses to use taxpayer property, broadcasters give us a steady stream of increasingly coarse, redundant, superficial programming and, of course, exclusively decide who says what on our public airwaves. - 4.
-The Green Party supports "community radio," particularly those rulemaking petitions before the F.C.C., which allow for a new service of small, locally-owned FM stations. - 5.
-The concentration of power that has characterized the telecommunications industry must be limited.
-A wide span of programming and information, genuine citizen access, diversity of views, respect for local community interests, news, public affairs and "QUALITY CHILDREN'S PROGRAMMING" the FCC should closely monitor applications for license renewals to the public airwaves to ensure that these public interest criteria are met. - 6.
-Although we see regular assaults on the freedoms of speech enshrined in our nation's founding documents, we oppose censorship in the arts, media (including the World Wide Web and Internet), and press.
-We encourage individual and social responsibility by artists, creative media, writers and all citizens.
+The "affordable access" and "universal access" provisions of the "Telecommunications Act of 1996" should be interpreted by the FCC for what they are - a clear mandate for the telecommunications industry to make advanced communications systems affordable and equitably available to all American schools and libraries.

+3. The concentration of power that has characterized the telecommunications industry must be limited.
+A wide span of programming and information, genuine citizen access, diversity of views, respect for local community interests, news, public affairs and "QUALITY CHILDREN'S PROGRAM-MING" - the FCC should closely monitor applications for license renewals to the public airwaves to ensure that these public interest criteria are met.

+4. Although we see regular assaults on the freedoms of speech enshrined in our Nation's founding documents, we oppose censorship in the arts, media (including the World Wide Web and Internet), and press.
+We encourage individual and social responsibility by artists, creative media, writers - and all citizens.